20 Best Trap Workout and Exercises for Mass and Strength

 14. Smith Machine Behind-the-Back Shrug

-The Smith machine behind-the-back shrug provides variation to your workout routine and challenges the trap muscles differently compared to the traditional barbell shrug.
+The Smith machine behind-the-back shrug provides variation to your workout routine and challenges the trap muscles differently than the traditional barbell shrug.

 The Smith machine has a fixed bar path that can help you maintain proper form and reduce the risk of injury.